dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 ### Install Karavictl

+>> NOTE: Authorization v2.0 Tech Preview does not use `karavictl` so installation is not necessary.

 Follow the instructions available in CSM Authorization for [Installing karavictl](../../../helm/modules/installation/authorization/#install-karavictl).

 ### Configure the CSM Authorization Proxy Server

+**Authorization v1.x GA**

 Follow the instructions available in CSM Authorization for [Configuring the CSM Authorization Proxy Server](../../../helm/modules/installation/authorization/#configuring-the-csm-authorization-proxy-server).

+**Authorization v2.0 Technical Preview**

+Follow the instructions available in CSM Authorization for [Configuring the CSM Authorization Proxy Server](../../../../authorization/v2.0-tech-preview/configuration/proxy-server/).

 ### Configure a Dell CSI Driver with CSM Authorization

+**Authorization v1.x GA**

 Follow the instructions available in CSM Authorization for [Configuring a Dell CSI Driver with CSM for Authorization](../../../helm/modules/installation/authorization/#configuring-a-dell-csi-driver-with-csm-for-authorization).